benchristel/process-to-processes/src/index.md

 This book is for software developers who want to make better things in better ways.
 If you are interested in making software that is kinder, sturdier, more deeply felt, and better fit to your hand and mind, this book is for you.
 If you don't care about software so much, but just want to feel less stressed at work, I think you'll also find something of value here.

-_Process to Processes_ is a perpetual work in progress.
-I'm writing it because I don't know of a single other resource that presents similar ideas in an orderly, linear fashion.
+I'm writing _Process to Processes_ because I don't know of a single other resource that presents similar ideas in an orderly, linear fashion.
 My own journey toward creating better software has been rather roundabout.
 My hope is that yours will be less so because of this book.

 ### Contents

-The book begins by laying some foundations.
+The book begins with some essays that set the scene.
 I start with the big questions—like, "what is software development?"—and zoom in from there.
 The purpose of this section is to ensure that we have a shared vocabulary and similar mental models of what software development entails.
 Terms introduced in this section will be used and reused throughout the book.

 The rest of the book consists of **views** and **patterns**.